 - Laws / Acts / Statutes / Codes / Bills / Regulations / Bylaws = Various forms of legislation.
 For most purposes, "laws", "acts", "statutes", and "codes" are interchangeable terms, and refer to the final, official version of laws.
 "Bills" is the term used while a proposed law is being considered by the House of Commons, the Senate, or provincial legislature (e.g., Queen's Park in Ontario).
 "Regulations" are delegated legislation; that is, the power to make certain, specific rules under a law is delegated to a particular minister.
 Finally, "bylaws" are also delegated legislation, in that municipalities (e.g., the City of Ottawa) are given the power to make rules about certain aspects of their business.

-For more detailed information on researching Canadian law using commonly-found Canadian legal resources, use the Best Guide to Canadian Legal Research (from UBC).
+For more detailed information on researching Canadian law using commonly-found Canadian legal resources, use The Canadian Legal Research and Writing Guide.
 The University of Toronto also has a good online tutorial.

 Look up abbreviations for courts, case law reporters, journals, and other legal documents using either the Appendices in the McGill Guide (Canadian Guide to Uniform Legal Citation; in print only) or the Cardiff Index to Legal Abbreviations.

 Legal encyclopedia can be helpful for getting a fairly current overview of the law in a certain area, as they provide a summary of the key issues and footnote the key cases and applicable laws.
 The two most commonly-used legal encyclopedia in Canada are the Canadian Encyclopedic Digest (available online in WestlawNext Canada) and Halsbury's Laws of Canada (available online in Quicklaw).